-4. Budget Plan 2024/25 - 2026/27
+4. Budget Plan 2025/26 - 2027/28

-- 4.1 As discussed previously within the report, 2024/25 is the final year of the Government's Spending Review period.
-Council, on 14 September 2022, approved an updated Medium-Term Financial Plan (MTFP) for the period 2024/25 2026/27, including the assumptions made. - 4.2 As part of this budget setting cycle, each key element of the MTFP has been reviewed, namely: - - The initial key MTFP assumptions including non-recurring savings. - Other MTFP changes. - Impact of Budget Decisions in Previous Years - The implications of the Provisional Local Government Finance Settlement for 2024/25. - Growth Items. - Savings proposals to balance the 2024/25 budget, and, - Issues currently considered to be temporary in nature, including the ongoing impact of COVID-19, which will be funded from temporary resources. - 4.3 The following sections of the report consider the Council's normal budget and detail each element of the MTFP in turn.
+- 4.1 Council, on 14 November 2024, approved an updated Medium-Term Financial Plan (MTFP) for the period 2025/26 2027/28, including the assumptions made. - 4.2 As part of this budget setting cycle, each key element of the MTFP has been reviewed, namely: Page 151

+- The initial key MTFP assumptions including non-recurring savings. - Other MTFP changes. - Impact of Budget Decisions in Previous Years - The implications of the Provisional Local Government Finance Settlement for 2025/26. - Growth Items. - Savings proposals to balance the 2025/26 budget, and, - Issues currently considered to be temporary / one-off in nature which will be funded from temporary resources. - 4.3 The following sections of the report consider the Council's normal budget and detail each element of the MTFP in turn.